poppacalypse/getmakerlog-web/README.md

 -   Use the "Prettier" software to adhere to code formatting standards.
 -   Use TailwindCSS utility classes rather than bare CSS, unless absolutely necessary.
 -   Turn in the CLA alongside the pull request.

+# License

+All rights reserved, © Makerlog, LLC.
+The omission of a license is intentional.
+Contributions are accepted, but only if a CLA is signed alongside.